Expansion of Hong Kong International Airport into a Three-Runway System |

 § Related airside and landside works, and associated ancillary and supporting facilities.

-the most significant collision threat to Chinese White Dolphins (CWDs) and are
+collision threat to Chinese White Dolphins (CWDs) and are also known to

-also known to generate the loudest underwater noise.
-During the 3RS land
+generate the loudest underwater noise.
+During the 3RS land formation, works

-vessels will be constrained to within a narrower area just north of the new
+constrained to within a narrower area just north of the new Hong Kong

 1‑1),